Rupashi-Maurya-05/Delhi_AQI_DECODED/README.md

 ## Research Questions

-1. **Spatial profiling** — Do Delhi NCR monitoring stations fall into structurally distinct pollution clusters, and what emission sources drive each cluster?
+- Q1 — What are the dominant pollution profiles across Delhi NCR monitoring stations?
+Are all stations equally polluted or are some structurally worse?
-2. **Policy impact** — How much did the COVID-19 lockdown reduce PM2.5?
-What would eliminating stubble burning or increasing wind dispersion achieve?
+- Q2 — How Much Can Policy Help?
+What is the quantifiable impact of intervention on air quality?
-3. **Attribution** — What proportion of AQI variability is explained by meteorology versus human activity?
+- Q3 — Weather or Humans?
+What proportion of AQI variation is driven by meteorology (wind, temperature, humidity) vs human activity (vehicles, industry)?
+Can we predict AQI using weather data alone?

 ---